-For each aspect (irrigation, evapotranspiration, yield and water productivity) the top and bottom five interventions are listed in Table 4.
-These are independent of other factors (number of studies, crop type, irrigation method, climate zone, or country), but are based on the average of all studies as listed in Table 2, excluding interventions with two or fewer publications in the inventory.
+For each aspect (irrigation, evapotranspiration, yield and water productivity) the top and bottom five interventions are listed in Table 3.
+These are independent of other factors (number of studies, crop type, irrigation method, climate zone, or country), but are based on the average of all studies as listed in Annex 2, excluding interventions with two or fewer publications in the inventory.

 The top five interventions for reducing water applied (or irrigation) are all water management related (in blue).
 Notably, regulated deficit irrigation results in a reduction of irrigation and also evapotranspiration.
 However, deficit irrigation ends in the bottom five for crop yield and water productivity.
 The best interventions for achieving higher water productivity are mostly related to agronomic practices.
 Increases in yield can be achieved through both agronomic practices and several water management interventions, namely sub-surface irrigation and conversion to pipe irrigation distribution systems (instead of open canals).
 Note that pipe distribution system is an intervention implemented at a district (or sub-unit) level.
 This will require more investment and cooperation of farmers but can result in higher returns in crop yield.

 Crop rotation is listed as one of the top 5 interventions to reduce evapotranspiration.
 However, it is placed in the bottom 5 for both yield and water productivity.
 By changing the crop rotation less crops are grown, which has a larger impact on yield than on reducing evapotranspiration, as indicated by the water productivity.

+The conclusions made from Table 3 show that there are options for farmers to improve water productivity.
+With current debates on water allocations in various regions globally, the agricultural sector is under pressure to reduce their water allocations.
+These results show that options can be provided that can protect their incomes through these new management approaches.
 Chapter 5 elaborates further on descriptions of each intervention indicating its relevance at which spatial scale and other details.
+Practical guidance is provided on implementing the interventions.
 In practice, there are various incentives for decision-makers to implement interventions.
 Box 3 elaborates further on the perspectives of decision-makers, and possible incentives at farmer level to implement interventions.

-Table 4 Overview of top 5 and bottom 5 interventions for reductions in irrigation or water applied, and evapotranspiration (ET), or increases in crop yield, or water productivity (WP-ET) per theme: water management (blue), soil or land management (yellow), and agronomy (green).
+Table 3 Overview of top 5 and bottom 5 interventions for reductions in irrigation or water applied, and evapotranspiration (ET), or increases in crop yield, or water productivity (WP-ET) per theme: water management (blue), soil or land management (yellow), and agronomy (green).

-Less water applied Less ET More Yield More WP-ET Drip irrigation Regulated deficit irrigation Fertilizers Fertilizers م Regulated deficit irrigation Timing of planting/sowing Sub-surface irrigation Cultivars: short duration Top Alternate wetting and drying Crop rotation Timing of planting/sowing Cultivars: high yields - Pipes Cultivars: short duration Drip irrigation Mulching Sprinkler irrigation Sub-surface irrigation Pipes Drip irrigation Range: -46% to -27% Range: -27% to -10% Range: 84% to 20% Range: 62% to 11% Crop rotation Drip irrigation Regulated deficit irrigation Regulated deficit irrigation n 5 Cultivars: high yields Zero tillage Crop rotation Alternate wetting and drying Bottom Timing of planting/sowing Pipes Cultivars: short duration Surge irrigation B ero tillage Cultivars: high yields Border/furrow irrigation Border/furrow irrigation Border/furrow irrigation Alternate wetting and drying Alternate wetting and drying Crop rotation Range: -15% to 8% Range: 0% to 9% Range: 1% to -23% Range: 1% to -13%
+Less water applied Less ET More Yield More WP-ET Drip irrigation Regulated deficit irrigation Fertilizers Fertilizers م Regulated deficit irrigation Timing of planting/sowing Sub-surface irrigation Cultivars: short duration Top Alternate wetting and drying Crop rotation Timing of planting/sowing Cultivars: high yields ⊢ Pipes Cultivars: short duration Drip irrigation Mulching Sprinkler irrigation Sub-surface irrigation Pipes Drip irrigation Range: -46% to -27% Range: -27% to -10% Range: 84% to 20% Range: 62% to 11% Crop rotation Drip irrigation Regulated deficit irrigation Regulated deficit irrigation n 5 Cultivars: high yields Zero tillage Crop rotation Alternate wetting and drying Bottom Timing of planting/sowing Pipes Cultivars: short duration Surge irrigation Bot Zero tillage Cultivars: high yields Border/furrow irrigation Border/furrow irrigation Border/furrow irrigation Alternate wetting and drying Alternate wetting and drying Crop rotation Range: -15% to 8% Range: 0% to 9% Range: 1% to -23% Range: 1% to -13%

-Note: The range between first and fifth intervention is indicated as the reported % change due to the intervention as averaged in Table 2.
+Note: The range between first and fifth intervention is indicated as the reported % change due to the intervention as averaged in Table 4 (Annex 2).